fredemmott/cpp-remapper/README.md

 It integrates with:
 - vJoy for virtual DirectInput controllers
-- [ViGEmBus](https://github.com/ViGEm/ViGEmBus) for virtual XBox 360 controllers
+- [ViGEmBus](https://github.com/ViGEm/ViGEmBus) for virtual XBox 360 and DualShock 4 controllers
 - [HidHide](https://github.com/ViGEm/HidHide) for automatically hiding remapped controllers from games

 # What does a profile look like?